Manifest§

 const manifest = new Manifest(app, new PageModel());

-return manifest.result;
+return manifest.result;#then§

 .then(onFulfilled: (types.result → void)?, onRejected: (types.result → void)?): Promise

-method, which will fulfill with the
+The Manifest offers a compliant .then method, which will fulfill with the

-whenever it reaches a complete
+result of .result whenever it reaches a complete state (success

-or failure
+or failure).

-has created and managed.
+Manifest has created and managed.

-, the returned Promise will reject with the #errors
+Given a failure, the returned Promise will reject with the #errors

-of the Model being rendered, which is a List
+of the Model being rendered, which is a List of the errors.

 In compliance with the Promises/A+ spec, either of the callbacks may be omitted.